 The term menstrual cycle or menstrual period refers to the monthly cycle in which a woman’s uterus grows and sheds its lining in preparation for pregnancy.
 The endometrium or the lining of the uterus must be shed off every 28 days to support the development of a fertilized egg.
 The menstrual cycle starts in most ladies during their teenage and runs all the way to the middle ages.

 During the lifetime of a woman, the menstrual cycle also evolves.
 A person may have regular periods at the age of 20 but fail to see regular periods towards her 40s.
 These changes are mostly caused by hormonal alterations.
 They are also caused by the wellness routine taken by a person.
-CBD oil helps a person struggling with hormonal imbalances to gain regular periods.
+CBD oil helps a person struggling with hormonal imbalances gain regular periods.

 With that said, there are many roles played by CBD oil in the CBD cycle that go beyond hormonal balances.
 Studies have liked CBD with other aspects of the reproductive system in a woman.
-CBD can affect the menstrual cycle, menstrual rate, menstrual pains among others.
+CBD can affect the menstrual cycle, menstrual rate, and menstrual pains among others.
 Scientific research is still underway and more studies keep showing the link between CBD and mood swings among others.

 How Does CBD Impact Menstrual Cycles?

 The human body’s central nervous system is largely controlled by the endocannabinoid system.
-This is a system made up of neurotransmitters and that send signals to the brain and the rest of the body to assist the normal functioning of the system.
+This is a system made up of neurotransmitters that send signals to the brain and the rest of the body to assist the normal functioning of the system.
 The endocannabinoid system can be influenced by taking CBD, THC, and other cannabis extracts.

 Functions of The Endocannabinoid System